Dog Soldiers (film): Writing

 Marshall wrote the first draft in 1996.
 It took six years to refine the script and acquire financing.
 Marshall wanted the focus to be on the soldiers, with the creatures being an enemy that happens to be werewolves.
 Marshall wanted to avoid cliches about werewolf curses or "how awful it is to be a werewolf", which Marshall felt was a trope exhaustingly used in many werewolf films.

+Casting

+Jason Statham was initially cast as Cooper, but he chose to work with John Carpenter on Ghosts of Mars instead.
+Simon Pegg was offered the role of Spoon, but he had promised Edgar Wright that Shaun of The Dead would be his first film role.

 Filming

 Principal photography was originally scouted and planned to commence in the Isle of Man due to its tax rebates but the idea fell through.
 Manitoba was later considered as a filming location due to tax reasons but the idea collapsed as well.
 The film was shot in Luxembourg due to tax deals and having access to crew and student facilities provided by a company based in Luxembourg.
 Snow affected the set occasionally, which delayed filming schedules.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 80%, based on 41 reviews, and an average rating of 7.1/10.
+On Rotten Tomatoes, the film has an approval rating of 82%, based on 43 reviews, and an average rating of 7.1/10.
 The site's consensus reads, "Frightening, funny, and packed with action, Dog Soldiers is well worth checking out for genre fans -- and marks writer-director Neil Marshall as a talent to keep an eye on."

-Taste of Cinema writer David Harkin states that "Dog Soldiers ditches the drama of the original Wolfman of the 1940s and pushes Dog Soldiers into Aliens territory as seven-foot lycanthropes besiege a tiny cottage while macho soldiers fight for their lives".

 Jamie Russell of the BBC gave it 4 out of 5 and called it "A rip-roaring comedy action fest that'll put hairs on your chest."

 Empire magazine gave it 4 out of 5.

-Reviewing the 2020 rerelease the Guardian gave it 3 out of 5 and note that despite the limitations of the film the talent shown by Marshall in his debut feature that "You can easily draw a clear line through this to his later work".
+Reviewing the 2020 rerelease, The Guardian gave it 3 out of 5 and noted that despite the limitations of the film the talent shown by Marshall in his debut feature that "You can easily draw a clear line through this to his later work".
 They conclude that "Dog Soldiers has aged pretty well."
+The film has since gained a cult following.